MohapatraShibu/Noughts-and-Crosses-on-React-JS/README.md

 # Noughts and Crosses Game on React-JS
-* Noughts and Crosses also called as Tic-Tac-Toe and X and O, a game that everyone plays mostly to pass the time or just for fun.
+* Noughts and Crosses also called Tic-Tac-Toe and X and O, a game that everyone plays mostly to pass the time or just for fun.
 * The most popular game which can be played anywhere, Whether it's in the last page of notebook, on the table/desk, on a paper or on the internet/website etc, there's a countless list/options where it can be played.

 * So I've made this Noughts and Crosses Game using HTML, <a href="https://www.w3schools.com/css/">CSS</a> and <a href="https://reactjs.org/">ReactJS</a>.